Ensuring an Inclusive & Diverse Culture

 When Bill Darden opened his first restaurant in 1938, he employed anyone willing to work hard, work smart and grow with the company – without regard to race, gender or background.

 Ensuring an inclusive and diverse workplace is at the very heart of Darden and our brands.
-We are strengthened by a diversity of cultures, perspectives, attitudes and ideas.
+We are strengthened by a diversity of cultures, perspectives, backgrounds and ideas.
 We honor each other’s heritage and uniqueness.

 Our Inclusion & Diversity Strategy